hasnat111/DSA-hasnat-/README.md

-Binary-and-Linear-Search
 Overview
 This project showcases the implementation of two fundamental searching algorithms in computer science: Binary Search and Linear Search.
-These algorithms are designed to efficiently locate a target value within an array or list, with each method demonstrating different approaches and time complexities.
+These algorithms are designed to efficiently locate a target value within an array or list, with each method demonstrating different approaches and time complexities
 Purpose of the Code
 The primary goal of this project is to illustrate how to implement and utilize the Binary Search and Linear Search algorithms.
 By exploring these methods, you can gain a better understanding of the key principles behind data searching and algorithm efficiency.